- 22.214.171.124 Adapting an Existing MySQL Schema for the InnoDB memcached Plugin

 involves some degree of rewriting or adapting existing code that

-Instead of many memcached servers running on low-powered machines, you have the same number of memcached servers as MySQL servers, running on relatively high-powered machines with substantial disk storage and memory.
-You might reuse some existing code that works with the memcached API, but some adaptation is likely needed due to the different server configuration.
+daemon_memcachedplugin, instead of many traditional memcached servers running on low-powered machines, you have the same number of memcached servers as MySQL servers, running on relatively high-powered machines with substantial disk storage and memory.
+You might reuse some existing code that works with the memcached API, but adaptation is likely required due to the different server configuration.

 BLOBcolumns, and must be converted to do numeric operations.
-You can do the conversion on the application side, or by using the
+You can perform the conversion on the application side, or by using the

 CAST()function in queries.

-You might adapt parts of your application that do single-row queries, inserts, updates, or deletes, to squeeze more performance out of critical sections of code.
-Both queries (read) and DML (write) operations can be substantially faster when performed through the memcached interface.
-The speedup for writes is typically greater than the speedup for reads, so you might focus on adapting the code that performs logging or records interactive choices on a web site.
+You might adapt parts of your application that perform single-row queries, inserts, updates, or deletes, to improve performance in critical sections of code.
+Both queries (read) and DML (write) operations can be substantially faster when performed through the

-The following sections explore these aspects in more detail.
+The following sections explore these points in more detail.